 There are two flavors of this.
 Related diversification means the new product or market has some connection to your current business, like a B2B data analytics company launching a consumer-facing app.
 Unrelated diversification is a true leap, like that same data company deciding to get into manufacturing hardware.
 This strategy requires significant investment and a strong stomach for risk, but a successful pivot can open up massive new revenue streams.
 A data-driven sales playbook is essential to test and validate this approach.

-Use the Ansoff Matrix to Guide Your Decision
+How the Ansoff Matrix Simplifies Your Expansion Decision

 Making a big strategic move can feel overwhelming, but you don’t have to throw darts at a wall.
 The Ansoff Matrix is a straightforward framework that helps you visualize your growth options and understand the level of risk each one carries.
 Think of it as a simple 2x2 grid.
 On one axis, you have your products (existing vs. new), and on the other, you have your markets (existing vs. new).